stevecorya/nodejs.dev/src/documentation/0035-javascript-async-await/index.md

 When Promises were introduced in ES2015, they were meant to solve a problem with asynchronous code, and they did, but over the 2 years that separated ES2015 and ES2017, it was clear that _promises could not be the final solution_.

-Promises were introduced to solve the famous _callback hell_ problem, but they introduced complexity on their own, and syntax complexity.
+Promises were introduced to solve the famous _callback hell_ problem, but they introduced programatic complexity of their own, in addition to being syntactically complicated.

 They were good primitives around which a better syntax could be exposed to the developers, so when the time was right we got **async functions**.